Microsoft has released Windows 11. You undoubtedly have questions about what it will cost, how to upgrade, and more. We can help!

 Will Windows 11 be free?

 Some of you may be wondering what Windows 11 will cost.
 We’d expect the price for a standalone version of the operating system to be around the current price of Windows 10: $110 for Windows 11 Home, and $150 for Windows 11 Pro.
 (Here’s how to get Windows 10 for even cheaper.)
-But Microsoft says that Windows 11 will be a free upgrade to Windows 10.
-Remember, Microsoft likes to hook people by lowering the price of the operating system, and then trying to sell them on services, like Microsoft 365 or the Xbox Game Pass.
+Weirdly, you still can’t buy a standalone Windows 11 license at press time, though you can upgrade to Windows 11 for free.
+Just follow this Windows 11 upgrade checklist.

 Will there be different versions of Windows 11?